FusionAuth/fusionauth-issues/README.md

 - https://github.com/FusionAuth/fusionauth-php-client/issues

 ## Security disclosures
-If you find a vulerability or other security related bug, please send a note to security@fusionauth.io before opening a GitHub issue.
-This will allow FusionAuth to assess the disclosure and prepare a fix prior to a public disclosure.
+If you find a vulnerability or other security related bug, please send a note to security@fusionauth.io before opening a GitHub issue.
+This will allow us to assess the disclosure and prepare a fix prior to a public disclosure.

-We are very interested in compensating anyone that can identify a security related bug or vulnerability in FusionAuth and properly disclose it to use.
+We are very interested in compensating anyone that can identify a security related bug or vulnerability and properly disclose it to use.

 ## Site or documentation bugs
 If you find a bug or some other mistake on our site or in our documentation, please open an issue directly on our documentation project.